Does Instagram Notify the Other Person If You Take a Screenshot of a DM?

 Does It Notify When You Unsend A Message On Instagram?

-It’s still the best way to get rid of a message you no longer want to have sent to the other person, just be aware that they’ll know you deleted something.
+It’s still the best way to get rid of a message you no longer want to have sent to the other person, just beware; they’ll know you deleted something.

-You Do Get Notified If Someone Screenshots Your Disappearing DM – Theoretically
+You Do Get Notified If Someone Screenshots Your DM Photo

 If one party in a conversation screenshots a disappearing DM using the system method for taking a screenshot (pressing the side button and volume up buttons on iOS, or simultaneously holding down the power and volume down keys on Android) then the other party will receive a notification.
 Look for a circular “starburst” icon next to the DM you sent, and a popup notification on the DM screen of the recipient that lasts for about two seconds before fading out.